tiepdotme/team3128.github.io/members/important-dates.md

 ### FRC Build Season

-Our FRC Build Season is an exhilarating (and stressful) six week long spring to create a robot to compete against many other teams in the Southern California area.
+Our FRC Build Season is an exhilarating (and stressful) six week long season to design and build a robot to compete against many other teams in the Southern California area.

+For the 2018-2019 school year, Build Season begins on Saturday, January 5, 2019 at 10:30 AM Eastern Time (ET) with the Competition Challenge reveal - and ends on February 19, 2019 at 11:59 PM Eastern Time (ET).

-**Normal Scheduled Meetings:** During regular school days between January 6th and February 20th, FRC meetings will happen according to the following schedule:
+**Normal Scheduled Meetings:** During regular school days between January 5th and February 19th, FRC meetings will happen according to the following schedule:

 + Monday-Friday
 *3:00 pm – 6:00 pm*